Artikelbild-KI-Tools

 For text drafts: Using ChatGPT to generate text drafts can help you find inspiration for the structure of your own texts.
 However, it is very important that you write your own texts and not just modify the ChatGPT drafts.
 Otherwise you run the risk of plagiarism.
 Of course, this also applies if you use ChatGPT to create codes in another department such as computer science.

 For proofreading and editing: ChatGPT detects grammatical and stylistic errors in existing texts.
 To do this, enter the command “Check this text for spelling and grammar errors:”, copy the text into the input field and then let ChatGPT find these errors for you.
-By the way, ChatGPT is also able to find synonyms for terms in your texts with the command “Find synonyms for …”. to find synonyms for terms in your texts.
+By the way, ChatGPT is also able to find synonyms for terms in your texts with the prompt “Find synonyms for …”. to find synonyms for terms in your texts.
 This is useful for example if you don’t always want to write “employees” or similar in your texts.

 More info about chances and risks of ChatGPT in studies